jnthn/raku-log-timeline/README.md

 An event (kind 0) or task start (kind 1) may also have:

 * `p` - the parent task ID

+### Logging to a file as a CBOR sequence

+Set the `LOG_TIMELINE_CBOR_SEQUENCE` environment variable to the name of a file to log into.
+The schema matches that of the JSON lines output.

 ### Socket logging